goat-community/goat-website/_docs/__mapping_mode-de.md

 In the following, you will find the steps to use GOAT’s editing tool “OSM Mapping Mode”.

 #### 1. Open GOAT OSM Mapping Mode
-First choose the desired GOAT location [here](https://www.open-accessibility.org/versions).
+First, open you GOAT version.
 In the tool, you will notice the OSM logo in the right-bottom corner.

+-- Note: this feature is only enabled for some of the online versions of GOAT --

 {% include image.html src="docs/mapping_mode/mapping_mode.png" alt="Activate the OSM Mapping Mode" title="OSM Mapping Mode" %}